CollectionBuilder/cb-docs/docs/metadata/cdm_metadata.md

 If all your items are from a single CDM collection, only this value in "_config.yml" is necessary and `collectionid` column is not necessary in your metadata file.
 The nav links to CDM search and database will be derived from unique values in the `collectionid` column plus `cdm-collection-id` in "_config.yml".

-### youtubeid (Only required if your collection contains YouTube videos):
+### youtubeid (only required for YouTube video items):

 - This is the unique string assigned to a video when it is uploaded to YouTube.
 An easy way to find this is to look at the url for your YouTube video.
-The ID will be the string attached to the end of this url: https://www.youtube.com/watch?v=
+The ID will be the string attached to the end of the url.
+For example, in "https://www.youtube.com/watch?v=sHhk1eAgopU" the youtubeid is `sHhk1eAgopU`.
+- Fill in `youtubeid` for **only** for YouTube items--leave it blank for all other items!
+If your collection does not contain YouTube videos, you can delete the column.
 - Example value: `sHhk1eAgopU`

 ---